trussworks/terraform-aws-cloudtrail-alarms/README.md

 This module creates a number of Cloudwatch alarms that alert on Cloudtrail events; they are meant to provide compliance with the AWS CIS benchmark.

+This module uses Cloudtrail logs which have been written to a Cloudwatch logs group; this means for organizations with an organization Cloudtrail, you only need to put this in the master account.

 The following alarms are available in this module; all can be toggled on or off, but by default all alarms are active.